kubauth/kubauth-doc/docs/50-kubernetes-integration/140-workstation-setup.md

 choco install kubelogin
 ```

-If you install via GitHub releases, save the binary as the name `kubectl-oidc_login` on your path.
-When you invoke kubectl oidc-login,
-kubectl finds it by the naming convention of kubectl plugins.
-The other install methods do this for you.
+If you install via GitHub releases, save the binary as `kubectl-oidc_login` on your path.
+When you invoke `kubectl oidc-login`, kubectl finds it by the naming convention for kubectl plugins.
+The other installation methods do this for you.

-Next step would be to setup your local `kubeconfig`.
-Kubauth provide a tool to automate this tedious task.
+The next step is to configure your local `kubeconfig`.
+Kubauth provides a tool to automate this task.

 ## Configuration

-The [`kc` CLI](../20-installation.md#kc-cli-tool-installation) tool provide a subcommand aimed to setup your local kubeconfig from the service we previously installed:
+The [`kc` CLI](../20-installation.md#kc-cli-tool-installation) tool provides a subcommand to configure your local kubeconfig from the service we previously installed:

 ``` { .bash .copy}
 kc config https://kubeconfig.ingress.kubo6.mbp/kubeconfig
 ```

-> Of course, adjust the URL to your local context, but keep the `/kubeconfig` path
+> Adjust the URL to your local environment, but keep the `/kubeconfig` path.

-You should see a message like the following
+You should see a message like the following:

 ```bash
 Setup new context 'oidc-kubo6' in kubeconfig file '/Users/john/.kube/config'
 ```

-!!!
-Notes
+!!! note

-    If such a context already exists in you config file, it will not be overwritten and you will get an error message.
+    If such a context already exists in your config file, it will not be overwritten and you will receive an error message.
 Use the `--force` option to override.

 !!! tip